 Your legal rights include the right to be free from sexual harassment.
 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature that interferes with a student’s educational experience or creates an intimidating, hostile or offensive learning environment.
 Sexual harassment may take many forms, including comments about one’s body, unwanted touching, asking about sexual experiences, sharing intimate personal information, displaying sexual images, or sexual assault.

-The Equal Opportunity Office, located in Old Main 345, serves students, faculty and staff in ensuring that the campus climate is free from discrimination and harassment.
-To discuss a concern or make a complaint about discrimination or harassment, including sexual harassment, contact the Equal Opportunity Office at (360) 650-3307.
-The Equal Opportunity Office website contains links to Western’s policies regarding discrimination and sexual harassment, and the Discrimination Complaint Procedure.
+The Civil Rights and Title IX Compliance Office, located in Old Main 345, serves students, faculty and staff in ensuring that the campus climate is free from discrimination and harassment.
+To discuss a concern or make a complaint about discrimination or harassment, including sexual harassment, contact the Civil Rights and Title IX Compliance Office at (360) 650-3307.
+The Civil Rights and Title IX Compliance Office website contains links to Western’s policies regarding discrimination and sexual harassment, and the Discrimination Complaint Procedure.
 Students wishing to anonymously report incidents of bias or discrimination may use the Reporting Form.

 Sexual Assault and Domestic Violence

 Sexual assault on college and university campuses in the United States is a very real issue.
 Further, domestic violence is considered a very serious crime in the US.
-Students of all genders and identities should be aware of these issues and review WWU’s “Together Against Sexual Violence” website, which provides information about sexual/dating violence, reporting options, and resources for support.
+Students of all genders and identities should be aware of these issues and review WWU’s Sexual Harassment & Sexual Violence website, which provides information about sexual/dating violence, reporting options, and resources for support.

 CASAS and Domestic Violence and Sexual Assault Services of Whatcom County provide assistance to people who have experienced sexual assault and domestic violence.
 If you experience any form of sexual or dating violence, call the CASAS message line at (360) 650-3700.
 The CASAS website also has information and resources for survivors of violence.